Network-Aware Flexibility Requests for Distribution-Level Flexibility Markets

 The performance of the model for the creation of the \emph{FlexRequests} is evaluated over two axes.
 The first is the definition of clearing zones by the DSO.
 The most extreme case is to have a clearing per node, which corresponds to either not having the possibility to define zones or to the DSO considering that all lines are likely to get congested such that any deviation shall be balanced through flexibility procurement at the same node it is created.
-This case will be identified as ``Nodal Market".
-On the other hand, we conducted a statistical study to identify which lines can get congested and defined zones accordingly.
+This case will be identified as ``Per-Node".
+For the second case, we conducted a statistical study to identify which lines can get congested and defined zones accordingly.
 This will be further referred to as ``4-Zones".
 Finally, we define a test case that is between those two, with more zones, and it will be called ``8-Zones".

 The second parameter is the overall liquidity of the market.
-The offers are designed following three levels of liquidity: high, medium and low.
-For the high liquidity scenario, all buses but for the reference bus are offering a high level of flexibility in both directions.
-It is then reduced to obtain the medium and low scenarios.
+The offers are designed following three levels of liquidity: high, medium, and low.
+For the high-liquidity scenario, all buses except the reference bus are offering a high level of flexibility in both directions.
+This is then reduced to obtain the medium and low scenarios.

 After running those, we compare the resulting social welfare.
-It is calculated as:
+It is calculated as